SamyakJain134/Project-Newspaper-Assistant---using-JavaFx-and-MySQL/README.md

 # Project-Newspaper Assistant - using JavaFx and MySQL

- Java Desktop application using eclipse IDE and JavaFX for Newspaper agency.
-Storing and Searching facilities for users from database.
+-Java Based- Desktop Application using eclipse IDE and -JavaFX for Newspaper agency.
+Backend- MySQL Database -Searching, Delivering and Storing required Newspaper facilities for users from database.
+-Allows customer to choose Newspapers, respective hawkers to deliver on customer selection.
+-Recorded Bill Retrieval Facility with date and time variation.